OWASP Top Ten 2025 – The Complete Guide

 One example of BAC is horizontal privilege escalation, where a user can change a URL such as `/profile/677` (their own account) to `/profile/678` to view someone else’s account.

 Then there are CORS misconfigurations, which occur when a web application allows cross-origin requests from untrusted domains.
-This can expose sensitive data by letting malicious sites make unauthorized requests on behalf of users.
+These can expose sensitive data by letting malicious sites make unauthorized requests on behalf of users.

 2. Security Misconfiguration (moved up from #5)

-Security misconfiguration has surged from #5 to #2, which isn’t too big a surprise given how often breaches stem from cloud or infrastructure settings rather than straightforward code flaws.
+Security misconfiguration has surged from #5 to #2, not surprisingly, given how many breaches stem from incorrect cloud or infrastructure settings rather than straightforward code flaws.

 - Disable defaults and unnecessary components